FAQ

 What is ICUR?

-ICUR is a conference specifically designed for undergraduate researchers, providing a platform for rigorous academic exchange.
-It operates internationally through a hybrid format that connects multiple in-person venues via real-time video conferencing.
-Presenters from the same panel can be at different venues or participate online if their institution doesn't host an in-person event (Check the list of our participant institutions here and their contact information here, and get in touch with your Local Coordinator to find out more about specific arrangements for your institution).
+ICUR is a conference designed specifically for undergraduate students, offering a platform for in-depth academic exchange.
+It is held internationally in a hybrid format that connects several in-person venues via real-time video conferencing.
+Speakers on the same panel may be based at different locations or participate online if their institution is not hosting an in-person event (a list of participating institutions is available here.
+Their contact details are available here; please contact your local coordinator to find out more about the specific arrangements at your institution).

 ICUR follows a hybrid format.
-Students gain international conference experience without the need for international travel and can participate from their home institution.
+Students gain international conference experience without having to travel abroad.
+They can take part from their home institution.

-The University of Oldenburg, as a local organising committee, will host in-person presentations and a poster session for participating students from the University of Oldenburg and the University of Groningen.
+The University of Oldenburg, as the local organisational unit, will host in-person presentations and a poster session for participating students from the University of Oldenburg and the University of Groningen.

-We welcome submissions from undergraduate students from the University of Oldenburg and its partner institution University of Groningen who have completed or are expected to complete an independent research project (e.g., a dissertation or summer project) by the time of the conference.
-Presenters should also be eager to share their findings with a broader, interdisciplinary audience.
+We welcome submissions from students at the University of Oldenburg and its partner institution, the University of Groningen, who have completed or are expected to complete an independent research project by the time of the conference (e.g. a PhD thesis or a summer project).
+Speakers should also be prepared to present their findings to a wider, interdisciplinary audience.

-Master's students can also participate, provided they present their research from their bachelor's degree (e.g. their bachelor's thesis).
+Master’s students may also participate, provided they present research from their Bachelor’s degree (e.g. their Bachelor’s thesis).

-Will I be able to participate in ICUR while studying at the University of Groningen?
+Can I take part in ICUR if I’m studying at the University of Groningen?

-Yes, if you are studying at University of Groningen, you can participate in ICUR.
-When submitting your abstract, select 'University of Groningen' as your home university.
-If your abstract is accepted, you will have the opportunity to present your research in the form of a poster or spoken presentation at the University of Oldenburg.
+Yes, if you are studying at the University of Groningen, you can take part in ICUR.
+When submitting your abstract, select ‘University of Groningen’ as your home institution.
+If your abstract is accepted, you will have the opportunity to present your research in the form of a poster or an oral presentation at the University of Oldenburg.

 I completed my bachelor’s degree at the University of Oldenburg and am now enrolled at another university.
 Can I still apply via the University of Oldenburg?

-No. Eligibility requires current enrollment at the University of Oldenburg (or the partner University of Groningen) during the application period.
+No. Only students who are enrolled at the University of Oldenburg (or its partner institution, the University of Groningen) during the application period are eligible to apply.

 Yes, but if you are submitting as a group, one student member of your team must be nominated as the lead presenter.
-Postgraduate students are welcome to present with their undergraduate colleague, as long as the undergraduate member of the team is the lead presenter.
+Postgraduate students are welcome to present alongside their undergraduate colleague, provided that the undergraduate member of the team is the lead presenter.

 Application Process and Timeline

-What do I need to prepare before applying?
+What do I need to do before applying?

 - A clear research topic